ROR101KG-0416/homework-assignment-instructions/lesson_06.md

 ### Background

 A client with dreams of building the next [Yelp](http://yelp.com/) has hired you to build out their platform.
-The client has broken out the project into a series of tasks.
-Each homework assignment will involve completing a specific task.
+The client has broken out the project into a series of milestones.
+Each homework assignment will involve completing a specific milestone.

-#### Task #1
+#### Milestone #1

 A User should be able to view a list of Restaurants